faanskit/ha-esolar/README.md

 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/setup_step_3.png)

-If you have more than one site, select which sites that shall be installed
+If you have more than one site, select which of the sites that shall be installed

 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/setup_step_4.png)